dancmeyers/ansible-macos/README.md

 Set 'Base' dynamic iTerm2 profile as default.

 Install IntelliJ IDEA and PyCharm via the Jetbrains Toolbox.

-Configure the toolbox to install shell scripts (in `/usr/local/bin`).
+TODO: Configure the toolbox to install shell scripts (in `/usr/local/bin`) and use this as a git diff/merge tool.
+Currently it seems to be broken.

 Install the following addons:
 IntelliJ IDEA:
 - .ignore